Skip to contents

 arrow_head_length

-A unit specifying the length of the arrow head (from tip to base).
+A grid unit specifying the length of the arrow head (from tip to base).

 arrow_neck_length

-Value specifying neck length from end of segment to arrow head base
+A numeric value specifying the neck length from the end of the segment to the base of the arrow head.

 arrow_fill